mark8769/mark87679/README.md

 - 🔭 Currently working on [TwitterClone](https://github.com/mark8769/TwitterClone) using the Django Framework for the backend and Javascript/HTML/CSS for the Front end.

-- 🌱 Currently learning (**React, Spring Boot, and Spring Data with Hibernate**).
+- 🌱 Currently using (**React, Spring Boot, Flask**).
 Excited to learn more about cybersecurity through CS50 Cybersecurity (releasing in October) [Course Link](https://cs50.harvard.edu/cybersecurity/2023/)

 - 📫 How to reach me **ortegam@alumni.augsburg.edu** or LinkedIn